National Firearms Act: Registration, purchases, taxes and transfers

 It is a common misconception that an individual must have a "Class 3" license in order to own an NFA weapon.
-A Federal Firearms License (FFL) is not required to be an individual owner, although it is required as a prerequisite to become a Special Occupation Taxpayer (SOT, see Special Occupational Taxpayers): Class 1 importer, Class 2 manufacturer-dealer or Class 3 dealer in NFA weapons.
+A federal firearms license (FFL) is not required to be an individual owner, although it is required as a prerequisite to become a Special Occupation Taxpayer (SOT, see Special Occupational Taxpayers): Class 1 importer, Class 2 manufacturer-dealer or Class 3 dealer in NFA weapons.
 There are generally three ways to own an NFA weapon: as an individual, through a gun trust, or as a Limited Liability Company (LLC).
 Legal possession of an NFA firearm by an individual requires transfer of registration within the NFA registry.
 An individual owner does not need to be an NFA dealer to buy Title II weapons.
 The sale and purchase of an NFA weapon is, however, taxed and regulated, as follows:

 All NFA items must be registered with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 Private owners wishing to purchase an NFA item must obtain approval from the ATF, pass an extensive background check to include submitting a photograph and fingerprints, fully register the firearm, receive ATF written permission before moving the firearm across state lines, and pay a tax.
 The request to transfer ownership of an NFA item is made on an ATF Form 4.
 There have been several unfavorable lawsuits where plaintiffs have been denied NFA approval for a transfer.
 These lawsuits include: Lomont v.
 O'Neill, Westfall v.
 Miller, and Steele v.
 National Branch.

 NFA items may also be transferred to corporations (or other legal entities such as a trust).
 When the paperwork to request transfer of an NFA item is initiated by an officer of a corporation, fingerprint cards and photographs of the official need to be submitted with the transfer request.
 This method has downsides, since it is the corporation (and not the principal) that owns the firearm.
 Thus, if the corporation dissolves, it must transfer its NFA weapon to the owners.
 This event would be considered a new transfer and would be subject to a new transfer tax.

-The tax for privately manufacturing any NFA firearm (other than machine guns, which are illegal for individuals to manufacture) is $200.
-Transferring requires a $200 tax for all NFA weapons except AOWs, for which the transfer tax is $5 (although the manufacturing tax remains $200).